 - Childbirth education classes on-site at Families First

 - A home visitor, if you like, to give you support and information after your child is born

 Don’t worry about money

 Our Prenatal Program is affordable.
-Most pregnant women in New Hampshire can get New Hampshire Medicaid to pay for their prenatal care.
+In New Hampshire, Medicaid will usually cover prenatal care.
 If you don’t have insurance, we’ll help you see if you’re eligible for it and apply.
-If you do have insurance, we accept both Medicaid plans (WellSense and NH Healthy Families), and most private insurance plans.
+If you do have insurance, we accept Medicaid, as well as most private insurance plans.
 If you can’t get insurance, we’ll offer you a sliding fee discount.
 No one will be turned away due to lack of insurance or ability to pay.